 After the rise, the dough will be doubled in size.
 Turn the dough onto a lightly floured work surface.

-Roll the dough into an 18x14-inch rectangle.
+Roll the dough into a roughly 12x18-inch rectangle.

 Spread with the softened butter, then sprinkle with the brown sugar.